 The Audit Committee usually holds four meetings annually.
-The Chairman of the Board of Directors takes part in the meetings as an advisor.
-Unless otherwise determined by the Audit Committee, the CFO, the Head Corporate Affairs and the lead auditor take part in all meetings, while the Head of Internal Audit is invited as an advisor whenever needed.
-In 2016, the lead audit partner attended two meetings of the Audit Committee.
+The Chairman of the

+Board of Directors may take part in the meetings as an advisor.
+Unless otherwise determined by the Audit Committee, the CFO takes part in all meetings, while the Head of Internal Audit is invited as an advisor whenever needed.
+In 2017, the lead audit partner attended two meetings of the Audit Committee.
 The Audit Committee's Chairman reports to the other members of the Board of Directors about the topics discussed in detail and decisions made and/or to be submitted to the entire Board of Directors for approval.
-For an overview of the number of Audit Committee meetings, the average duration and the average attendance, please refer to the section "Work methods of the Board of Directors and its Board Committees" below
+For an overview of the number of Audit Committee meetings, the average duration and the average attendance, please refer to the section "Work methods of the Board of Directors and its Board Committees" below.